 Figure 6 shows normalised exposure at risk for three different hazards broken down into economic sectors.
 The distribution across sectors broadly reflects the share of each sector in terms of total financial assets, with the highest share of services at around 67%.
 Comparing Figure 6 with Figure 5 reveals that the potential exposure of a hazard does not necessarily reflect the expected loss a hazard could cause.
-While windstorms have a higher potential exposure than river and coastal flooding, the expected losses are lower.
+While

-The simple average assumes that the risk classes assigned to multiple entities within a group have identical weights.
+11 The simple average assumes that the risk classes assigned to multiple entities within a group have identical weights.
 Simple averages are rounded up (e.g. an average score of 4.3 is rounded up to 5).
 The score-based indicators provided in this paper are very similar to those found in the literature (see, for example, ECB/ESRB Project Team on climate risk monitoring, "Climate-related risk and financial stability", ECB/ESRB, July 2021).
 Calculations using a weighted average RS - with revenue as a proxy for the size of individual entities within a group - yielded very similar results (not depicted in this paper).